 Unfortunately, while your veterinarian can diagnose uveitis reasonably easily, finding the underlying cause is not always possible with between 60-75% of cases being idiopathic (unknown cause).

 Treatment of uveitis is aimed at treating the underlying cause, if it is known, reducing inflammation, relieving discomfort and preventing further damage to the eyes.
 Left untreated, uveitis can result in blindness due to glaucoma, cataracts, dislocation of the lens (lens subluxation) and detachment of the retina.

-In some cases, your veterinarian may refer you to an ophthalmologist to manage your cat’s uveitis.
+In some cases, the veterinarian may refer you to an ophthalmologist to manage your cat’s uveitis.

-Topical atropine ointment if necessary to keep the pupils dilated which relieves pain and stops the inflamed iris sticking to the pupil, which causes further damage to the eye.
+- Topical atropine to dilate (enlarge) the pupils, this helps to reduce pain and stops the inflamed iris sticking to the pupil.

 Follow-up care will be necessary to monitor progress.
 Unfortunately, uveitis is a disease which frequently recurs and may require lifelong treatment.